-Performance-based restricted stock units are granted to certain employees.
-Units granted prior to 2021 cliff vest after three years based upon achievement of pre-established net sales and earnings before tax goals at the end of the second year of the term.
-The grant date fair value of these performance-based restricted stock units is based on the closing market price of shares of the Company's common stock on the date of grant.
-Performance-based restricted stock units granted in 2021 cliff vest after three years based upon achievement of pre-established net sales and earnings before tax goals for each of the first two years.
-The performance is then capped at 100% if the total shareholder return over a three-year period is not positive.
-The grant date fair value of the 2021 performance-based restricted stock units are measured using a Monte Carlo simulation.
-Performance-based restricted stock units are expensed on a straight-line basis over the requisite service period, based on the probability of achieving the performance goal, with changes in expectations recognized as an adjustment to earnings in the period of the change.
+Performance-based restricted stock units (PBSs) are granted to certain employees.
+PBSs granted prior to 2021 cliff vest after three years based upon achievement of pre-established net sales and earnings before tax goals at the end of the second year of the term.
+The grant date fair value of these PBSs is based on the closing market price of shares of the Company's common stock on the date of grant.
+PBSs granted in 2021 cliff vest after three years based upon achievement of pre-established net sales and earnings before tax goals for each of the first two years.
+The performance is then subject to a three year total shareholder return modifier.
+The grant date fair value of the 2022 and 2021 PBSs are measured using a Monte Carlo simulation.

+PBSs are expensed on a straight-line basis over the requisite service period, based on the probability of achieving the performance goal, with changes in expectations recognized as an adjustment to earnings in the period of the change.
 If the performance goal is not met, no stock-based compensation expense is recognized and any previously recognized stock-based compensation expense is reversed.
-Forfeitures of performance-based restricted stock units are estimated at the grant date based on historical rates of stock award activity and reduce the stock-based compensation expense recognized.
-At January 29, 2022, unrecognized stock-based compensation expense related to performance-based restricted stock units was \$13,990.
+Forfeitures of PBSs are estimated at the grant date based on historical rates of stock award activity and reduce the stock-based compensation expense recognized.
+At January 28, 2023, unrecognized stock-based compensation expense related to PBSs was \$25,689.
 The unrecognized stock-based compensation expense is expected to be recognized over a weighted-average period of approximately one and a half years.

-A summary of performance-based restricted stock unit activity is presented in the following table (shares in thousands):
+A summary of PBS activity is presented in the following table (shares in thousands):

-Fiscal 2021 Fisc al 20 020 Fiscal 2019 Number of units Weighted- average grant date Number of units Weighted- average grant date Number of units Weighted- average grant date Beginning of year 37 \$ 271.88 62 \$ 267.60 94 \$ 214.64 Granted 74 326.99 21 348.73 Change in performance award payout (7) 348.73 (5) 204.27 (3) 281.53 Vested (47) 295.49 (14) 281.53 (43) 191.76 Forfeited (3) 319.71 (6) 263.38 (7) 258.80 End of year 54 \$ 314.30 37 \$ 271.88 62 \$ 267.60 Expected to vest 50 \$ 314.30 35 \$ 271.88 57 \$ 267.60
+Fiscal 2022 Fiscal 2021 Fisca ıl 2020 Weighted- Weighted- Weighted- Number of units average grant date Number of units average grant date Number of units average grant date Beginning of year 54 \$ 314.30 37 \$ 271.88 62 \$ 267.60 Granted 37 395.83 74 326.99 Change in performance award payout (1) 378.79 (7) 348.73 (5) 204.27 Vested (11) 345.53 (47) 295.49 (14) 281.53 Forfeited (3) 332.94 (3) 319.71 (6) 263.38 End of year 76 \$ 347.89 54 \$ 314.30 37 \$ 271.88 Expected to vest 70 \$ 347.89 50 \$ 314.30 35 \$ 271.88

-The number of performance-based restricted stock units granted is based on achieving the targeted performance goals as defined in the performance-based restricted stock unit agreements.
-As of January 29, 2022, the maximum number of units that could vest under the provisions of the agreements was 92.
+The number of PBSs granted is based on achieving the targeted performance goals as defined in the PBS agreements.
+As of January 28, 2023, the maximum number of units that could vest under the provisions of the agreements was 145.

 Awards with market conditions are classified as liability awards and the fair value is determined using a Monte Carlo simulation.
 Market-based restricted stock units totaling 28 shares were granted to the former Chief Executive Officer in fiscal 2018 and settled during fiscal 2021.
-Compensation expense for liability awards was \$7,671, \$879, and \$597 for the fiscal years ended January 29, 2022, January 30, 2021, and February 1, 2020, respectively.
+Compensation expense for liability awards was \$7,671 and \$879 in fiscal 2021 and fiscal 2020, respectively.
+There was no compensation expense for liability awards in fiscal 2022.

-16. Net income per common share
+17. Net income per common share